taneugene/hpc_jupyter_setup/README.md

 ## Why run Jupyter on Habanero?

 [Jupyter](https://jupyter.org/) is a server-based IDE for hosting notebooks, which have become a great platform for hosting data, code, but especially for doing exploratory or visual work.
-Running it on the HPC is beneficial relative to running a jupyter notebook locally because
+Running it on the HPC is beneficial relative to running a jupyter notebook locally because you can:
- - lots of processing power if needed (GPUs, parallelization)
+ - use lots of processing power if needed (GPUs, parallelization)
  - access the server from school computers to give presentations!
  - keep it running over night without consuming your power or interrupting your daily flow.

 This repo combines the following resources:
  - my own setup,
  - Claire's presentation (forked)
- - guide from the [Research Computing in Natural Sciences course](https://rabernat.github.io/research_computing/introduction-to-the-habanero-hpc-cluster.html) and the [Eaton Lab](https://eaton-lab.org/articles/Eaton-lab-HPC-setup/)
+ - guides from the [Research Computing in Natural Sciences course](https://rabernat.github.io/research_computing/introduction-to-the-habanero-hpc-cluster.html) and the [Eaton Lab](https://eaton-lab.org/articles/Eaton-lab-HPC-setup/)
  - [official Habanero documentation](https://confluence.columbia.edu/confluence/display/rcs/Habanero+HPC+Cluster+User+Documentation)

-I try to present a guide on *optimally* setting up working environments on slurm for a Sustainable Development PhD student.
-What that means is this guide differs from the others in that we'll account for usage of:
+This setup is geared towards Sustainable Development PhD students.
+What that means is that we'll account for usage of:
 * Large Datasets
-    Habanero only provides 10GB of private space, so we minimize use of that wherever possible, so we utilize the scratch space wherever possible:
+    * Habanero only provides 10GB of private space, so we minimize use of that wherever possible, so we utilize the scratch space wherever possible.
-    * Installs environment(s) in the scratch space.
+    * So we installs environment(s) in the scratch space.
-    * ? miniconda in the home dir/spider because we can't install our own packages, which defeats the purpose of anaconda
+    * We use miniconda in the home directory because conda 4.8 fixes a lot of bugs related to config and the latest version of conda on [modules](https://confluence.columbia.edu/confluence/display/rcs/Habanero+-+Software) is 4.4
-* Working with geopspatial data
+* Working with geopspatial and other software languages
-    * GDAL (the base geospatial library for nearly anything) breaks to install if you don't do it right off the bat, so we do that right away.
+    * GDAL (the base geospatial library for nearly anything) notoriously breaks installations if you don't do it right off the bat, so we do that when installing.
-* Different software
-    * Customization - a lot of geospatial libraries use conda-forge, and setting up conda-forge to work easily breaks with conda 4.5, so we'll install and run our own conda instead of the one provided by [modules](https://confluence.columbia.edu/confluence/display/rcs/Habanero+-+Software)
     * People use matlab, R, julia, python, and we want to set them up to be interoperable on jupyter.
-We'll use the julia version from modules, follow Claire's work on R, and will figure out matlab eventually...
+We'll use the julia version from modules, follow Claire's work on R but add IRkernel, and will figure out matlab eventually...
-* Not CS students - make things simple
-    * Use aliases and lots of symbolic links so we don't have to remember things.
-    * May just write a script to do everything for you...

 ## Setup Habanero with Jupyter
 Basics (without Jupyter):